Lesson video

 So let's get to work.

-Today's lesson is called Five Sentence Types, and it comes from my unit called using five sentence types.
+Today's lesson is called Five Sentence Types, and it comes from my unit called Using Five Sentence Types.

 By the end of today's lesson, we'll be able to say and write five different sentence structures for text cohesion.

-So this lesson's going to really help us to avoid that because we're gonna learn to write five different types of sentences, and if we can do that, we are well on the way to writing in a really varied and interesting way.
+Now we all know that it can be a bit boring to read writing where all the sentences sound the same and it's a bit repetitive, so this lesson's going to really help us to avoid that because we're going to learn to write five different types of sentences, and if we can do that, we are well on the way to writing in a really varied and interesting way.

 So let's make a start.

-Here are today's keywords.
+Here are today's keywords, my turn, your turn.

 Simple sentence.